timescale/docs/use-timescale/ha-replicas/high-availability.md

 HA replicas are exact, up-to-date copies of your database that automatically take over operations if your primary becomes unavailable, including during maintenance.
-HA replicas also have a unique address that you can use to serve read requests.
 In technical terms, HA replicas are multi-AZ, asynchronous hot standbys.
 They use streaming replication to minimize the chance of data loss during failover.
 There is more information on these terms later in this section.

+HA replicas also have a separate unique address that you can use to serve read requests, but this read-only unique address is not highly available during failures.
+That is, when an HA-replicated primary fails and your connection automatically "fails over" to the former HA replica, the read-only unique address is no longer accessible until a new HA replica is fully recovered.
+This recovery happens automatically but its recovery period is dependent on several factors, including database size.

 ### Maintenance downtime